KeystoneHQ/keystone-developer/docs/integration/sign/aptos.md

 > [!ATTENTION]
 > The signature might not always be able to encode in a single QR code,
-> you need to handle the scenario in which Keystone shows it in multiple QR codes.
+> don't forget to handle the scenario in which Keystone shows it in animated QR codes.